grafana/grafana/docs/sources/alerting/notifications.md

 Alertmanager handles alerts sent by client applications such as Prometheus server or Grafana.
 It takes care of deduplicating, grouping, and routing them to the correct receiver.
 Grafana notifications can be sent to Alertmanager via a simple incoming webhook.
 Refer to the official [Prometheus Alertmanager documentation](https://prometheus.io/docs/alerting/alertmanager) for configuration information.

 > **Caution:** In case of a high-availability setup, do not load balance traffic between Grafana and Alertmanagers to keep coherence between all your Alertmanager instances.
-Instead, point Grafana to a list of all Alertmanagers, by specify their URLs comma-separated in the notification channel configuration.
+Instead, point Grafana to a list of all Alertmanagers, by listing their URLs comma-separated in the notification channel configuration.

 ## Enable images in notifications {#external-image-store}